 I’m an Assistant Professor in Political Science at Brown University.
-My research specializes in international political economy with a focus on global governance, the politics of international finance, central banking, and economic history.
+I specialize in international political economy with a focus on geopolitics and global governance, the politics of international finance, central banking, and economic history.
+My research is driven by theoretical questions concerning the evolution of global authority shaped by globalization, and the conditions for international financial cooperation and coercion.

 Prior to joining Brown, I was an Assistant Professor in Political Science at Wellesley College.
 I received my PhD in Government from Cornell University in 2021 and was a Global Political Economy Project (GPEP) Pre-doctoral Fellow at the Mortara Center for International Studies, Georgetown University in 2020-2021.
 I hold an MSc in International Political Economy from the London School of Economics and Political Science, and an (undergraduate) MA in Economics and Politics from the University of Edinburgh.